 Hi there, my name is

 Hi there!
-I’m Eni Oken, artist since the age of 8, art instructor and teacher for almost 30 years, author of hundreds of articles, tutorials and ebooks online and books in print.
+I’m Eni Oken, artist since the age of 8, art instructor and teacher for almost 30 years, author of hundreds of articles, tutorials, video lessons and ebooks online and books in print.

 In case you're wondering, my first name is pronounced like "a-knee"...